Wyver: Geology

-Throughout much of the area surrounding the River Derwent, the bedrock consists of mudstones, siltstones and sandstones of Ashover Grit and Marsden formation, formed between 321 and 320 million years ago during the Carboniferous period.
+Throughout much of the area surrounding the River Derwent, the bedrock consists of mudstones, siltstones and sandstones of Ashover Grit and Marsden formations, dating from 321–320 million years ago during the Carboniferous period.
 To the far north are sand and gravel deposits due to the geological feature known as the Allenton Terrace, which is the fluvial terrace of alluvium in the lower valley of the River Derwent that the area is built upon.
 The hilltop in the north west comprises Chatsworth grit made up of sandstone from the same era.

 Hydrological features

-The River Derwent forms nearly all the eastern edge of the area except occasional incursions by the Midland Main Line in between meanders.
+The River Derwent forms nearly all the eastern edge of the area except for occasional incursions by the Midland Main Line in between meanders.
 Wyver Lane Nature Reserve is to the middle east of the area, it contains two shallow pools for migratory and wading birds.
 Wyver Lane Pond is a 2 acre members-only fishing pool to the south east.